 By choosing a wood crate supplier and you will save time and money.
 Packaging companies want your business, so they are willing to do some serious negotiating in order to land your account.
 It’s that simple!
 Follow our 16 Questions to Ask Before Outsourcing a Packaging Contractor guide.

 2. "I am altering the deal, pray I do not alter it any further…”

 Darth Vader understands the importance of maintaining control of the situation as he did with Lando Calrissian in The Empire Strikes Back when Darth Vader had Princess Leia and Chewbacca brought back to his ship.
 Customizing a deal is much like customizing wooden containers.

 In fact, wooden containers are an ideal choice for companies on a budget or businesses that simply want to save money.
-Wood is easy, inexpensive to acquire and wooden crates are easy to produce—even with the most complex customer product measurements.
+Wood is easy, and inexpensive to acquire, and wooden crates are easy to produce—even with the most complex customer product measurements.

 3. "With our combined strength we can end this destructive conflict and bring order to the galaxy."

-Depending on the your needs a variety of engineered bases may be employed including special skid configurations constructed from plywood, dimensional lumber or steel.
+Depending on your needs a variety of engineered bases may be employed including special skid configurations constructed from plywood, dimensional lumber, or steel.
 Additionally, internal technology such as custom saddle components or complex tie-down applications may be utilized.